Kragerup: Dinesen family

 In 1801, Kragerup was acquired by Jens Kraft Dinesen, who had sold Gyldenholm to Christopher Schøller Bülow the previous year.
 He constructed a new main wing in 1802.

 Dinesen was succeeded by his son Anders Didrich Dinesen.
 He was married to Sophie Jacobine de Neergaard, a daughter of Johan Michael de Neergaard.
 She managed the estate with great skill after his death but died at the age of 47 in 1857.
 Their son Jens Kraft Jacob Sophus Dinesen then inherited the estate.
 He married his younger brother's widow, Alvilde Dinesen, in 1880.
 Her son by her first husband, also called Jens Kraft Dinesen, inherited Kragerup in 1910.
 After his death in 1916 Kragerup was passed on to his son Wilhelm Dinesen.

 Architecture

 The main building is a three-winged, two-storey complex with white-washed walls and a half-hipped red tile roof.
 The main wing to the west stands on a rise slightly above the two side wings.
 It is 15 bays wide and has a central risalit topped by a rounded pediment.

+Interior

+An octagonal table for board games executed in granite for Eggert Ylfeldt in 1577 has survived to the present day.
+It was used for alquerque.
+It features his and his wife's coats of arms.
+The table was installed in a small, thatched pavilion in the garden.
+Johann Gottfried Burman Becker when he visited Kragerup.

+A carved cupboard from the 17th century has also survived.
+It is now located in the hall.